Dynamics of collective minds in online communities

-Here we introduce our computational model which represents collective minds as dynamic semantic networks exposed to a constant influx of information (Fig. \ref{fig:1}).
+Here, we investigate how collective minds in online news communities can be influenced by different editorial agenda-setting practices and aspects of community dynamics, and how these influences can be reversed.
+We develop a computational model that represents collective minds as dynamic semantic networks responding to a constant influx of information (Fig. \ref{fig:1}).
 The model is grounded in existing knowledge about the dynamics of semantic networks \cite{Siew2019}, dynamics of online communities \cite{baran2010dynamics}, editorial policies \cite{Coleman2009,Perloff2022,Rodrigo-Gines2024,Groeling2013}, and community influences \cite{FIEDLER20142258}.
-To ensure that it accurately captures real-world dynamics, we calibrate and validate the model using semantic networks derived from longitudinal data comprising millions of comments posted in comment sections of online news sites across the US political spectrum, from Mother Jones, The Atlantic, and The Hill, to Breitbart and Gateway Pundit.
-Comment sections are a common venue for online citizen engagement \cite{Stroud2016}, shaping collective minds and acting as microcosms of larger societal debates, and sometimes devolving into uncivil battlegrounds \cite{Rossini2022,fraxanetUnpackingPolarizationAntagonism2024a}.
+To ensure that it accurately captures real-world dynamics, we calibrate and validate the model using semantic networks derived from longitudinal data comprising millions of comments posted in comment sections of online news sites across the US political spectrum (from Mother Jones, The Atlantic, and The Hill, to Breitbart and Gateway Pundit), verified through a survey ($N = 1{,}022$).
+Comment sections are a common venue for online citizen engagement.
+Over $50\%$ of Americans comment on news articles monthly, and $78\%$ read comments \cite{Stroud2016}.
+In this way, they express and share their representations of current events, shaping the collective minds of their communities.
+The comment sections act as microcosms of larger societal debates, although they can sometimes devolve into uncivil battlegrounds \cite{Rossini2022,fraxanetUnpackingPolarizationAntagonism2024a}.

+Our model is designed to capture the dynamics of online communities as simply as possible while still reflecting the essential components of these systems: external events, editorial boards, communities, and the feedback loops between them.
+We do not aim to provide an analytic solution or a predictive model in the narrow sense.
+Rather, the goal is to provide a flexible framework that can reproduce the primary statistical properties of empirical data and facilitate an exploration of how various influences shape collective minds.

-We show that the model reproduces dynamics observed in online news communities (Figs. \ref{fig:2} and \ref{fig:3}), providing quantitative descriptions of how editorial and community-level influences shape collective minds over time (Table \ref{table:1}), depending on community characteristics.
-Our results demonstrate how even brief influences can lead to enduring shifts in collective minds, and show that targeted, well-timed actions by platform designers and communities can reduce or even reverse those shifts (Figs. \ref{fig:4} and \ref{fig:5} and Discussion).
+We provide quantitative descriptions of how editorial and community-level influences shape collective minds over time (Table \ref{table:1}), which vary with community characteristics.
+We find that even brief influences can lead to enduring shifts in collective minds, and show that targeted, well-timed actions by platform designers and communities can reduce or even reverse those shifts (Figs. \ref{fig:4} and \ref{fig:5} and Discussion).
+We finally demonstrate our model's validity by showing that it successfully reproduces dynamics observed in online news communities (Fig \ref{fig:3}).